moravianlibrary/Rozcestnik-studovna/private/oDigitalniKnihovne.en.md

 The basic division of documents is:

 __*public documents*__
-* these are works in the public domain.
-They are not subject to author’s or publisher’s rights.
-They are freely accessible
+* these are works in the public domain, they are not subject to author’s or publisher’s rights and they are freely accessible

 __*private documents*__
 * these are copyright works, which are protected by author’s or publisher’s rights (the duration of a copyright spans the author's life plus 70 years and 50 years from publishing)